 Arts, American Academy of, and Sciences.
 2017.
 “The Future of Undergraduate Education, the Future of America (Cambridge, MA: Author, 2017).”

 Colin Magee, Jean Hammond, and Tetyana Astashkina.
 2018.
-“The Stdate of Workforce EdTech: A Look at Funding & Innovation in Modern Workforce Education (Boston: LearnLaunch, 2018).”
+“The State of Workforce EdTech: A Look at Funding & Innovation in Modern Workforce Education (Boston: LearnLaunch, 2018).”

 Coyle, Diane.
 2021.
 “COGS and MONSTERS What Economics Is, and What Should It Be.”